TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

     * *Severing* - Fix wither skeleton being marked rare instead of wither
     * *Spilling* - Water spilling effect now extinguishes fire, perfect for a spilling helmet or a "healing" sword

+### Recipes

+* Fix part builder not considering containers of input items

 ### Commands

 * Fix slots command `set` argument syntax being incorrect

+### JEI

+* Tool parts now show the material ID in the mod name area of the tooltip
+* Added config option (default true) to show modifier "ingredients" in the JEI ingredient list.
+They are not items, but are useful for recipe lookup

 ### Books